gotansible/runit/README.md

 Due to the nature of runit, enabed='yes' will cause runit to start.

-In the auto='yes' mode you must provide a command for the run file to run when you want your service to start.
+In the manual='yes' mode you must provide a command for the run file to run when you want your service to start.
 However, if you want more control, you can set manual='yes' and use the returned vars of run_service_file and log_service_file and generate your own run files for both.
 Note, that in the case of using your own